 Following the ELCA policy change, ELM leaders focused energy on implementing it for members of the ELM roster.
 ELM staff and roster members attended ELCA Conference of Bishops and Church Council meetings.
 They organized a consultation between ELM roster representatives, ELCA Presiding Bishop Mark Hanson, and other ELCA leaders.
 This work fostered a new relationship between ELM and the ELCA–and it led to a reception and reinstatement process that took into consideration the unique circumstances of the ELM roster.

-Extraordinary Lutheran Ministries affirms and supports LGBTQ Lutheran rostered leaders and those pursuing a call to rostered leadership, while engaging allied congregations and ministries to proclaim God’s love and seek justice for all.
+Extraordinary Lutheran Ministries affirms and supports LGBTQIA+ Lutheran rostered leaders and those pursuing a call to rostered leadership, while engaging allied congregations and ministries to proclaim God’s love and seek justice for all.

-What was once the Extraordinary Roster of 46 has become Proclaim, an active community of over 239 LGBTQ Lutheran rostered leaders, seminarians, and candidates.
+What was once the Extraordinary Roster of 46 has become Proclaim, an active community of over 283 LGBTQIA+ Lutheran rostered leaders, seminarians, and candidates.

-What was once Extraordinary Candidacy has become an active Candidacy Accompaniment program, advocating for and support LGBTQ people in Lutheran candidacy.
+What was once Extraordinary Candidacy has become an active Candidacy Accompaniment program, advocating for and support LGBTQIA+ people in Lutheran candidacy.

-What was once Mission Grants has become Ministry Engagement, a way to engage extraordinary congregations celebrating LGBTQ-led ministry.
+What was once Mission Grants has become Ministry Engagement, a way to engage extraordinary congregations celebrating LGBTQIA+-led ministry.